sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 The `destination_path` configuration is ignored for the `fixed-path` action.

 ..  note::
-    If this transformation is enabled, the temporary suffix behaviour is disabled.
+    If this action is enabled, the value defined at `destination_temporary_suffix` is ignored.
+    You can still enable the temporary file name functionality by using the dedicated `temporary-prefix` or `temporary-suffix` actions.

 Below is an example for the `fixed-path` transformation::